MarcCoquand/Minimal-Colors---Blue/README.md

-# Blue Minimal Theme - Prototype
+# Prototype - A minimal vim theme for Neovim

 A minimal theme based on blue colors